aqiu384/p5r-walkthrough/src/ace-walkthrough.md

 ---
 #### Mon 10/17
 ##### All Day
-* Exams: "32 faces.", "Originally 1 color.", and "Black and white."
+* Exams: "32 surfaces.", "It used to be one color.", and "Black and white picture."

 ---
 #### Tue 10/18
 ##### All Day
-* Exams: "Charles-Henri Sanson" and "It's hereditary."
+* Exams: "Charles-Henri Sanson" and "It's a hereditary profession."

 ---
 #### Wed 10/19
 ##### All Day
-* Exams: "Forced labor." and "3 bees in Europe."
+* Exams: "Slave labor." and "3 bees in all of Europe."

 ---
 #### Thu 10/20